BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Elliptic Curve Analogy

 The ephemeral blinding key of $P_i$ is computed as $x_i\cdot H_i$, where $H_i$ is found in \autoref{eqn:eccmpc}.
 By the self-tallying property, $\sum\limits_{i=1}^{n} x_i\cdot H_i=0$.

-\textbf{Vote Packing, Blinding and Verification}.
-This step ensures the recoverability of the tally, vote confidentiality, and its well-formedness.
+\textbf{Vote Packing, Blinding, and Verification}.
+This step ensures the recoverability of the tally, vote privacy, and its well-formedness.
 Let $\{F_1,F_2,...,F_k\}$ be $k$ independent generator points on the curve that generates the same subgroup as $G$.
-The blinded vote options for participant $P_i$ are
+The blinded vote options for a participant $P_i$ are

 \textbf{Fault Recovery.} Each pair of participants $P_i$ and $P_j$ ($i\neq j$) have their ephemeral public keys ${x_i}G$ and ${x_j}G$ published on the blockchain.
-Hence, $P_i$ using her private key $x_i$ is able to compute ${x_ix_j}G$ and $P_j$ with her private key $x_j$ is able to compute ${x_jx_i}G$.
+Hence, $P_i$ using her private key $x_i$ can compute ${x_ix_j}G$ and $P_j$ with her private key $x_j$ can compute ${x_jx_i}G$.
 Thus, each pair of participants has their counter-party key material shared.
 After all honest participants submit the vote repairing transaction, SC verifies submitted data (see \autoref{fig:ZKPECC}), and if no new faulty participants are detected during a round timeout, the stage is shifted to the tally phase, where the votes of all faulty participants are excluded by SC and repaired blinded votes are used for verification of \autoref{eqn:ecctally}.

 \textbf{Tally.} This step computes the votes received for each of the $k$ candidates.
 Once the blinded votes from all the participants are verified (see \autoref{fig:ECCZKPMultiCandidate}), the smart contract proceeds to compute